Hank Locklin: 1949–1954: Early success

 Locklin secured a contract with Four Star Records through his association with Pappy Daily.
-Daily brought him to the attention of Bill McCall of Four Star where he signed his first recording contract in 1949.
-Also in 1949, Locklin joined the cast of the Louisiana Hayride in Shreveport.
+Daily brought him to the attention of Bill McCall of Four Star, where he signed his first recording contract in 1949.
+Also in 1949, Locklin joined the cast of the Louisiana Hayride in Shreveport, Louisiana.
 He had his first major hit in 1949 with a self-penned single titled "The Same Sweet Girl".
-The song reached the top ten of the Billboard country singles chart, peaking at number eight.
+The song reached the top 10 of the Billboard country singles chart, peaking at number eight.
 Despite having a hit, Locklin did not see many royalties from its success.
 Because his recording contract allowed for McCall to gain all of the publishing rights, McCall also made all the money from its success.
 "I never made no money with him.
 My understanding was that he liked to go to Vegas.
 I guess Bill was just a guy who liked to take everything," Locklin recalled in 2001.

 Locklin's follow-up singles did not become hits, which caused further financial difficulties.
-He even recorded the original version of his future hit, "Send Me the Pillow You Dream On".
+He even recorded the original version of his future hit "Send Me the Pillow You Dream On".
 Although it was not a hit, Locklin did recall the song getting a warm reception after he performed it live on a radio show.
 By this time, McCall had arranged for Locklin's material to be leased to Decca Records, which was headed by Owen Bradley.
-With this new partnership, he had his second major hit in 1953 called "Let Me Be the One".
-The single became his first to reach the number one position on the Billboard country chart.
+With this partnership, he had his second major hit in 1953 titled "Let Me Be the One".
+The single became his first to reach the number-one position on the Billboard country chart.
 "Let Me Be the One" spent a total of three weeks at the country chart summit.
 His follow-up Four Star releases were unsuccessful.
-Furthermore, Locklin was still receiving little royalties from his success with the label.
-In order for McCall to not claim them as his own, he started composing songs under his wife's name.
-Cuts such as "These Ruins Belong to You" were written under the pen name "Willa".
+Furthermore, Locklin still was receiving little royalties from his success with the label.
+For McCall to not claim them as his own, he started composing songs under his wife's name.
+Cuts such as "These Ruins Belong to You" were written under the pen name Willa.
 After an argument with McCall, he left Four Star Records.